 - One way to develop creative insights is to find the remote connection between seemingly random ideas.
 The history of innovation is full of inventors recomposing and transposing.

 - The Wright brothers took their knowledge of bicycle manufacturing to invent the plane.

 - The inventor of Velcro, George de Mestral, was inspired after noticing burrs on his dogs’ fur, thus creating Velcro.

-- 3M routinely rotates engineers, scientists into different research departments to bring a fresh perspective to the lab.
+- 3M routinely rotates engineers, and scientists into different research departments to bring a fresh perspective to the lab.
 For example, a researcher specializing in inhalers might land in the department developing air conditioners.
 3M rotates researchers every 4-6 years.

 Relaxation & Creativity

 When relaxed, the alpha waves are rippling through our brains; we will most likely have our attention inwards, letting remote association emulate from the right hemisphere.